How to set up an SMSF in six steps

 A corporate trustee structure is easier if the fund frequently changes members.
 Assets are held under the company name rather than the individual trustees' names.
 This structure means less paperwork to manage.

-You can read more about SMSF trustee structures and trustees’ responsibility in our guide here.
+You can read more about SMSF trustee structures and trustees’ responsibility in our separate guide.

 Step 3: Create and sign the trust deed and trustee declaration.